Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis

 \subsection{Baseline results}

-Table \ref{table:Results} provides means and 95\% credible intervals for the intercept and slope fixed effects and for the control variable coefficients, for our baseline models: the models with 150-shot and 300-minute windows, and a categorical specification for {\sf Position}.
-The window sizes for the baseline models are comparable to those used by \textcite{green2017hot}.
+Table \ref{table:Results_3} provides means and 90\% credible intervals (Bayesian confidence intervals) for the intercept and slope fixed effects ($\bar{\alpha}$ and $\bar{\beta}$) and for the control variable coefficients ($\boldsymbol{\gamma}$), for our baseline model: the model with 120-shot window size.

-Our main finding from the baseline models is that a goaltender's recent save performance has a \emph{negative} and a statistically significant fixed effect value for both window sizes, which is \emph{contrary} to the hot-hand theory.
+Our main finding from the baseline model is that a goaltender's recent save performance does not have a positive impact on the save probability, which shows the non-existence of the hot-hand effect; moreover, we report a \textit{negative} and statistically significant fixed effect that is contrary to the hot-hand theory.

-The two baseline models give consistent results for the control variables.
-The only two control variable coefficients that disagree in sign, {\sf Home} and {\sf Shot type: Wrist}, have 95\% credible intervals that contain zero.
-The posterior mean values for the significant control variables have the same sign, have similar magnitude, and are in the direction we expect, for both window types.
-Specifically, the posterior mean values indicate that a goaltender performs better when his team has more skaters on the ice, when facing a wrap-around shot, and when facing a shot from the top region.
-A goaltender performs worse when facing a rebound shot, a deflected shot, a slap shot, a snap shot, a tip-in shot, or a shot from the slot region.
+Most of the control variables have a significant impact on the save probability.
+The posterior mean values for the significant control variables are in the direction we expect, except for Period 3 and {\sf Round}.
+Specifically, the posterior means indicate that, compared to baseline values, a goaltender performs better if his team is not on a penalty kill, on home ice, facing a wrap-around shot, and facing a shot from a long distance or large angle.
+By contrast, a goaltender performs worse in Periods 2 and 3, in Round 3, facing any shot type other than backhand and wrap-around, and facing a rebound shot.
+The poor performance in Period 3 is unexpected.
+The expected sign for {\sf Round} is unclear.